vikashsenthil21/Circulate-the-values-of-N-variables/README.md

 ![donmass](python.png)

 ## Result:
-Thus the swapping of two values are successfully executed
+Thus the values of n variables are successfully circulated.